erlerobot/erle_gitbook_networking/security/secure_services_and_security_tips.md

 - Take passwords seriously.
 Use shadow passwords.
 Change your passwords regularly.

- -Try to always use SSH or SSL.
+- Try to always use SSH or SSL.
 Avoid telnet, FTP and E-mail clients and other client programs which send unencrypted passwords over the network.
 Security is not only about securing your computer, it is also about securing your passwords.

 - Limit resources using quota and/or ulimit.